Dental and Medical Counsel Blog

 As an employer, there are times when you shouldn't fire an employee in reaction to something that's happened.
 Retaliatory discharge is a legal term that indicates that you are firing an employee for a series of specific behaviors that are not upheld as part of the at-will employment standards used in most states.
 These include things like:

-An employee who is in the middle of firing a worker's compensation claim.
+An employee who is in the middle of filing a worker's compensation claim.
 If an employee has been injured throughout the course of a normal business day, completing normal duties in your practice or duties that they have been asked to perform as an employee, firing them would be seen as retaliatory behavior.

 An employee who refused to break the law as part of their job duties.
 This might, for example, mean an employee who has refused to go outside their understanding of the law in order to protect your practice (including whistleblowing) or who has told the truth in a legal situation in spite of the fact that it doesn't reflect well on the practice as a whole.